peterlasky/OverloadChallenge/README.md

 ```
 </div>

-2. The CSP class has no `.is_consistent()` method, forcing the student to implement its logic inside the solver itself.
+2. The `crossword` module has no equivalent of the `CSP.is_consistent()` method, forcing the student to test consistency inside the solver itself.
+Another reason the *CS50* solver is *not* generic.

-** The effect of these two differences is to make their solutions far from generic.**
+**So how do we make it generic?**  Deploy custom inherited classes with overloaded operators to flip the logic of their python statements.

 #### One rule: Do not modify the students' algorithms.
 For a method to be *implementation-agnostic*, it should work with any student's successful implementation of the crossword problem.